Per-example gradients: a new frontier for understanding and improving optimizers: Accessing mini-batch gradient statistics

-Apart from an elementwise square of the matrices $S, R$, this operation has the same memory and computational complexity as computing the sum of gradients.
-It can take advantage of accelerators, and it does not suffer from the $O(BD^2)$ memory cost of the naive memory intensive implementation from Section~\ref{sec:grad_stats}.
+where $M^{\odot 2}$ denotes the elementwise square of a tensor $M$.
+Apart from squaring $H, \Lambda$, the result has the same memory cost, $O(BD+D^2)$, and computational complexity as computing the sum of gradients.
+It can take advantage of accelerators, and does not suffer from the $O(BD^2)$ memory cost of a naive memory-intensive implementation ( Section~\ref{sec:grad_stats}).

+This computation of second moments for MLPs was first presented by \citet[Appendix A.1]{dangel2019backpack}.
+It can be generalized to any operation $\phi$ that is factorable, i.e., such that $\phi(ab) = \phi(a)\phi(b)$ by using the rank-one nature of the gradients in this case.
+Examples of such functions include the \sign function as well as any power $\phi(s) = s^{\alpha}$.
+In particular this means that any Taylor series can be efficiently implemented with this methodology.
+These algebraic manipulations are also similar to the ``ghost-clipping" trick presented by \citet{goodfellow2015efficient} that compute squared norms as the einsum contraction $ (\|\nabla_W f(\theta; x_b)\|_2^2)_{b=1}^B N_{b}\eqqcolon \leftarrow H_{b, d}, \Lambda_{b, f} N_{b}$.

+\paragraph{Dense layers in sequence-level architectures.} In sequence-level architectures like transformers, the forward computation and the computation leading to the gradient take the form

+with $L$ denoting the length dimension of sequences fed to the model.
+Computing the average squared gradients amount to computing

+i.e., it requires first reducing over the length dimension, creating a $BDF$ tensor of per-example gradients, that is squared and then reduced.
+The leading complexity of the resulting operations remains $O(B L D F)$ but it has also an intermediate memory cost $O(BDF)$.